washingtonstateuniversity/WSU-Web-Provisioner/README.md

 config.vm.provision "shell", inline: $script
 ```

 This starts by using [cURL](http://curl.haxx.se/) to download the most recent version of the WSU Web Provisioner.
 Over time we'll likely specify a specific version in this URL.
 After staging things in a `wsu-web` directory, we copy over a custom configuration for [yum](http://yum.baseurl.org/).
 This allows us to specify a few things about our use of yum, primarily that we don't try to do any automatic Linux kernel upgrades.
-Once this is set, we check for the Salt installation on the virtual machine through `bootstrap_salt.sh` and then use `salt-call` to process the provisioning configuration.
+Once this is set, we check for the Salt installation on the virtual machine through `bootstrap_salt.sh`, copy over the specific minion configuration included with the WSU Web Provisioner package, and then use `salt-call` to process the provisioning configuration.

 This very much mimics a workflow that may exist on a production server and will be useful in ensuring that things are working as expected before going live.